Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Appendices

 Decision makers are increasingly relying on machine learning in sensitive situations.
 In such settings, \emph{algorithmic recourse} aims to provide individuals with actionable and minimally costly steps to reverse unfavorable AI-driven decisions.
 While existing research predominantly focuses on single-individual (i.e., \emph{seeker}) and single-model (i.e., \emph{provider}) scenarios, real-world applications often involve multiple interacting stakeholders.
 Optimizing outcomes for seekers under an \emph{individual welfare} approach overlooks the inherently multi-agent nature of real-world systems, where individuals interact and compete for limited resources.
+Accordingly, we extend algorithmic recourse to a many-to-many setting with capacity constraints, where individually computed recourse recommendations no longer compose independently and stakeholder interactions directly affect recourse validity.
 To address this, we introduce a novel framework for multi-agent algorithmic recourse that accounts for multiple recourse seekers and recourse providers.
 We model this many-to-many interaction as a \emph{capacitated weighted bipartite matching problem}, where matches are guided by both recourse cost and provider capacity.
 Edge weights, reflecting recourse costs, are optimized for \emph{social welfare} while quantifying the welfare gap between individual welfare and this collectively feasible outcome.
 We propose a three-layer optimization framework: (1) basic capacitated matching, (2) optimal capacity redistribution to minimize the welfare gap, and (3) cost-aware optimization balancing welfare maximization with capacity adjustment costs.
+We further extend our approach to support inequality-averse system objectives through a concave social-welfare formulation that prioritizes the most disadvantaged seekers.
 Experimental validation on synthetic and real-world datasets demonstrates that our framework enables the many-to-many algorithmic recourse to achieve near-optimal welfare with minimum modification in system settings.
+Our results also show an inherent efficiency–fairness trade-off, demonstrating how recourse systems can be designed to balance aggregate welfare with distributive considerations in resource-constrained environments.
 This work extends algorithmic recourse from individual recommendations to system-level design, providing a tractable path toward higher social welfare while maintaining individual actionability.